dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 `swiftc` in the `-module-name` flag.
 In this example, it's `swift_module`.
-If you don't explicitly set this flag, it defaults to the name of the swift file.
+If you don't explicitly set this flag, it defaults to the name of the Swift file.

 If you aren't sure what the module name is, you can also check the generated Objective-C header.